ax-llm/ax/src/docs/src/content/docs/guides/functions-1.md

 description: How to create functions to use in Ax
 ---

-In this guide we'll explain how to create functions, function classes, etc that can be used in Ax.
+In this guide, we’ll explain how to create functions, function classes, etc. that can be used in Ax.
 Creation focused functions with clear names and descriptions are critical to a solid workflow.
-Do not use too many functions on a prompt and do not make the function itself do too much.
+Do not use too many functions on a prompt or make the function itself do too much.
 Focused functions are better.
-If you need to use several functions then look into breaking down the task into multiple prompts or use agents.
+If you need to use several functions, then look into breaking down the task into multiple prompts or using agents.

 ### Function definition simple

-A function is an object with a `name`, `description` along with a json schema of the function arguments and the function itself.
+A function is an object with a `name`, and `description` along with a JSON schema of the function arguments and the function itself

 ```typescript
 // The function